Conroy Gold & Natural Resources Plc - Exercise of Warrants

 The warrants were issued as part of the fundraising announced on 18 February 2020.
 The proceeds from the exercise of the warrants will be used by the Company for general working capital purposes.

-An application will be made shortly for the Warrant Shares to be admitted to trading on the AIM market of the London Stock Exchange with effect from 10 November 2020 ("Admission").
+An application has been made for the Warrant Shares to be admitted to trading on the AIM market of the London Stock Exchange with effect from 12 November 2020 ("Admission").

 For further information please contact: